microsoft/mssql-docker/README.md

 - The 'sa' password has a minimum complexity requirement (8 characters, uppercase, lowercase, alphanumerical and/or non-alphanumerical)

+- Licensing for SQL Server in Docker: Regardless of where you run it - VM, Docker, physical, cloud, on prem - the licensing model is the same and it depends on which edition of SQL Server you are using.
+The Express and Developer Editions are free.
+Standard and Enterprise have a cost.
+More information here: [https://www.microsoft.com/en-us/sql-server/sql-server-2016-editions](https://www.microsoft.com/en-us/sql-server/sql-server-2016-editions)

 ## License

 The Docker resource files for SQL Server are licensed under the MIT license.
 See the [LICENSE file](LICENSE) for more details.